Skip to content ↓

 The Curriculum at St Thomas More

-Our curriculum is firmly rooted in the National Curriculum and the Early Years Foundation Stage Statutory Framework:
+Our curriculum is firmly rooted in the National Curriculum and the Early Years Foundation Stage Statutory Framework.
+We have created long term overviews for each year group:

 Curriculum Intent, Implementation and Impact